Sri Lankan shares hit near 2-week closing low

-COLOMBO, June 12 Sri Lankan shares on Monday ended at their lowest in near two weeks due to profit-booking in banking shares, but foreign inflows helped curb losses.
+COLOMBO, June 12 (Reuters) - Sri Lankan shares on Monday ended at their lowest in near two weeks due to profit-booking in banking shares, but foreign inflows helped curb losses.

 The Colombo stock index ended 0.09 percent weaker at 6,663.15, its lowest close since May 30.